-Each year, the top ten President's Scholars (typically five Georgia residents and five non-residents) are designated as Penelope W. and E. Roe Stamps IV Leadership Scholars.
+Each year, the top 10-12 President's Scholars (typically 5-6 Georgia residents and 5-6 non-residents) are designated as Penelope W. and E. Roe Stamps IV Leadership Scholars.
 This extraordinary initiative seeks to recruit the most promising scholars from across the nation to foster their development as scholars, leaders, and citizens of the greater community through purposeful programming and enhanced educational opportunities; to mentor and advise them during their Tech careers; and to graduate stellar, well-rounded individuals who will serve as leaders in our technologically driven world.
 These students represent the pinnacle of academic achievement and leadership accomplishment.

 In addition to all of the perks of being a President's Scholar and the full-ride scholarship, Stamps Leadership Scholars benefit from several other special opportunities, including:

-- access to a growing national network of Stamps Scholars at nearly 20 universities nationwide;
+- access to a growing national network of Stamps Scholars at 35 universities and counting nationwide;

-- a scholars outdoor leadership expedition (SOLE) with other Stamps Leadership Scholars prior to the freshman year;
+- a scholars outdoor advance & retreat experience (SOAR) with other Stamps Leadership Scholars prior to the freshman year;

 - all expenses paid participation in bi-annual Stamps Scholars National Conventions;